newrelic/marlowe/data/readme.md

 Events do not have to be in order.

-What is an Attribute?
+What is an dimension?
 ---------------------
-An event has one or more attributes.
+An event has one or more dimensions.
 The most obvious one is the URL or resource path, normalized to exclude parameters.
 We refer to this as the `transaction` generally, not URL.
-Other attributes include things like the browser, region, or account.
+Other dimensions include things like the browser, region, or account.

 New Dataset Format